Canarie-Sensor-RPI/geocens-js-api/README.markdown

 	sensor.getDatastreams({
 		done: function (datastreams) {
 			window.datastreams = datastreams;
-		},

-		raw: function (data) {
-			window.datastreamJSON = data;
 		}
 	});

 When the datastreams have been retrieved from the server, the `done` callback will be called.
 The `datastreams` parameter will contain an array of zero or more Datastream objects.
 From there, each of the Datastream objects can be used to load their time series or attributes.

+#### Sensor.getRawDatastreams

-Alternatively or simultaneously the `raw` callback can be used to receive the JS objects from the GeoCENS Data Service not formatted as Datastream objects.
+Similar to `getDatastreams`, but will return the JSON objects from the GeoCENS Data Service without being formatted as Datastream objects.

+	sensor.getDatastreams({
+		done: function (data) {
+			window.datastreamJSON = data;
+		}
+	});

+This function was formerly specified as a separate callback in `getDatastreams`.

 #### Sensor.datastreams